 What to Serve With Potato Soup

-Besides my easy biscuits Idahoan Steakhouse Soups also go great with:
+Besides biscuits Idahoan Steakhouse Soups also go great with:

 First, combine your dry ingredients in a large bowl: flour baking powder, baking soda, sugar, and salt.
 Next, add in cheese and fresh chives.